katsucodes247/bitcoinpy-www/content/docs/buidl/transactions.md

 ---

 {{< tip >}}
-Library only supports mainnet, testnet and signet and requires internet to work.
+Library supports mainnet, testnet and signet and requires internet to work.
 {{< /tip >}}

 Despite this section being called Transactions, it will actually show how to generate specific